 RELATED POST: What It Really Means to be a Minimalist

 So what does this all mean for my lifestyle?
 How has my life changed?

 In two years, I’ve gone from being in debt and living paycheck to paycheck, to living off 25% of my wage.
 I’ve saved an emergency fund for the first time in my life (at 34!)

-When you need less and have less tying you down, it’s easier try new things and go new places.
-I have some incredible dreams for my future that would be impossible to imagine before minimalism.
+When you need less and have less tying you down, it’s easier to try new things and go new places.
+I have some incredible dreams for my future that would have been impossible to imagine before minimalism.

 The number one gift minimalism has given me is freedom; financial freedom, freedom to spend more time doing what I love, and freedom to take chances and chase my dreams.

 WOULD YOU LIKE TO LEARN MORE ABOUT MINIMALISM?